 As both the languages are open source, they share the common advantages that SAS lacked such as of being cost-effective, having a vibrant community and as the source code is available, the community helps in getting the software better over time and much more rapidly.
 Still, there are some aspects where they substantially differ and this is where a person or an organization needs to focus on before adopting any one of them.

 Historically, R is a general-purpose language but it was made by statisticians for the statisticians and thus dealing with statistical calculations and models remains its specialty and core strength.
 On the other hand, Python is a simple high-level language which has multiple areas of application which started from Automation, Networking and eventually reached to Data Science.
 While the community of both these languages is comparable, the Speed of them is a matter of much debate especially in today’s time when Big Data is picking up with an ever-increasing size of an average dataset.
-Another area of contest is IDE (Integrated Development Environment) provided by these languages where Python seems to take the lead as it gives the user with a range of option to choose from.
+Another area of contest is IDE (Integrated Development Environment) provided by these languages where Python for Data Science seems to take the lead as it gives the user with a range of option to choose from.
 The fiercest battle between these languages takes place when we explore the packages provided by them in order to undertake various data-driven tasks.
 Each one of them has packages that counter the other with some being as the top of their class.
 Other aspects include how routine tasks can be performed especially through automation, the ease of licensing and most importantly- integration of these languages with other platform leading to a smooth and seamless workflow.

 Regarding day to day usage, one also has to look into other details as to how easily and effectively can sharing, organization, and managing the work can be achieved if a particular language is chosen over the other.
-Also, the method through which a product is being created matters in choosing the software to go for because if models are being created using traditional Statistical approach then one may choose R, however, if concepts such as Machine Learning and especially Deep Learning are involved then Python seems to be a better candidate.
+Also, the method through which a product is being created matters in choosing the software to go for because if models are being created using traditional Statistical approach then one may choose R, however, if concepts such as Applied AI and Machine Learning are involved then Python seems to be a better candidate.
 There are aspects such as Visualization where R takes the lead as it has better packages and a much more robust framework to produce good quality complex graph.
 This is where SAS is also effective but the cost of it proves to be a burden that many new organizations are not willing to carry.

 By and large, if one is deciding to choose from these languages then there is a range of things that have to be studied as an informed decision is required to be taken before venturing into the field of Data Science with any particular tool in hand.
 The fact that Python is easy to learn gives it an advantage over R but still, as there are a great number of people who have learnt R directly often without any programming experience makes the choice difficult.